Close Menu

 By Concerned Veterans for America

-Richmond, VA – Concerned Veterans for America (CVA) is urging the House to pass a historic reform bill tomorrow that will finally give the Department of Veterans Affairs (VA) Secretary, David Shulkin, the authority he needs to hold bad employees accountable.
-Last Tuesday, the Senate passed the bill by a voice vote and it will head to the President’s desk if passed by the House tomorrow.
+Miami, FL – Concerned Veterans for America (CVA) is urging the House to pass a historic reform bill tomorrow that would finally give the Department of Veterans Affairs (VA) Secretary, David Shulkin, the authority he needs to hold bad employees accountable.
+The bill — which was introduced by Senator Marco Rubio (R-FL) and cosponsored by Senator Bill Nelson (D-FL) — passed the Senate by a voice vote last week and will head to the President’s desk if passed by the House tomorrow.

-CVA engaged in a major grassroots effort to garner support for the VA Accountability and Whistleblower Protection Act from lawmakers around the country.
-CVA activists made hundreds of thousands of calls and emails to legislators’ offices in support of the bill and ran web ads encouraging Virginia citizens to contact their elected officials.
+CVA engaged in a major grassroots effort to garner support for the VA Accountability and Whistleblower Protection Act from lawmakers around the country, including Sen. Nelson.
+CVA activists made tens of thousands of calls and emails to Sen. Nelson’s office in support of the bill and ran web ads encouraging Florida citizens to contact him.

-CVA Virginia Field Director Hyrum Palmer released the following statement:
+CVA Florida Coalitions Director Diego Echeverri released the following statement:

 The VA Accountability and Whistleblower Protection Act of 2017 will reduce the time it takes to fire bad employees at the VA, give Secretary Shulkin the ability to recoup bonuses awarded to employees who are found to have engaged in misconduct, and reduce the pensions of VA employees found guilty of felonies related to their employment at the VA.
 The measure ensures that VA employees who are terminated will not remain on the VA payroll while appealing their terminations.
 The bill will also increase protections for whistleblowers to help ensure that they are not retaliated against for speaking up about wrongdoings at the department.